 Classroom disruptions will not be tolerated.
-If you are talking, reading newspapers, listening to your iPod or other mp3 player, or being disruptive in any other way, you will be asked to leave.
+If you are talking, reading newspapers, listening to your mp3 player, or being disruptive in any other way, you will be asked to leave.
 If you are asked to leave from discussion section, you will not receive participation points for that day.